IBM/full-temperature-wallet-solution/README.md

 # Verify signature with public key
 curl ${SIGN_HOST}:${SIGNING_PORT}/v1/grep11/key/secp256k1/verify/${KEY_UUID}  -s -X POST -d '{"data":"the text need to encrypted to verify kay.","signature":"Tw/Dk0NUNbklut31DQctitAFeFwkCtdRP7hAcMU84dYRkdXFlCB9mEFzaGpZ+dK/786k7iVQ8a8WRCNF0U7r/Q"}' |jq

-# Wrap the imported AES with the master key and persist it to DB for MySQL
+# Wrap the imported AES with the master key and persist it to DB
 curl ${SIGN_HOST}:${SIGNING_PORT}/v1/grep11/key/aes/import -X POST -s -d '{"key_content":"E5E9FA1BA31ECD1AE84F75CAAA474F3A"}' |jq

 # Use the encrypted data that is imported into AESkey to compare the results of plaintext AES encrypted data.
 If they are the same, it proves that the imported key is correct and wrapped by the master key.